 To learn more about Grace Land Recover and the many different addiction treatment and therapy services that we offer, contact us today!
 Although our office hours are only Monday through Friday, 9 am – 5 pm, our phone lines are open and monitored 24 hours a day.
 Therefore, you can call us over the phone at any time.

 So, what are you waiting for?
-Attend anger management therapy or any other addiction treatment and therapy program that you need to maintain sobriety right here at Grace Land Recovery.
+Attend anger management counseling or any other addiction treatment and therapy program that you need to maintain sobriety right here at Grace Land Recovery.

 To learn more about our facility, feel free to contact us anytime.
 Our phone lines are open 24/7 just to take any calls that come our way.
 At Grace Land Recovery Center, we always put the needs of our patients first.
 Therefore, you can rest assured that you’re in compassionate and caring hands when receiving care at our treatment center.
 So what are you waiting for?
 Contact us and begin your journey to achieving sobriety today!Call us today.
 615-785-1137